arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 Failures can occur in a large-scale system and we must adopt design strategies to address these failures.
 Your interviewer might be interested in hearing about how you handle the following system failures:
-- Load balancer failure: If a load balancer fails, the secondary would become active and pick up the traffic.
-Load balancers usually monitor each other using a heartbeat, a periodic signal sent between load balancers.
-A load balancer is considered as failed if it has not sent a heartbeat for some time.
+- #load_balancer failure: If a #load_balancer fails, the secondary would become active and pick up the traffic. #load_balancer usually monitor each other using a heartbeat, a periodic signal sent between #load_balancer.
+A #load_balancer is considered as failed if it has not sent a heartbeat for some time.
 - Block server failure: If a block server fails, other servers pick up unfinished or pending jobs.
 - Cloud storage failure: S3 buckets are replicated multiple times in different regions.
 If files are not available in one region, they can be fetched from different regions.
 - API server failure: It is a stateless service.
-If an API server fails, the traffic is redirected to other API servers by a load balancer.
+If an API server fails, the traffic is redirected to other API servers by a #load_balancer.
 - Metadata cache failure: Metadata cache servers are replicated multiple times.
 If one node goes down, you can still access other nodes to fetch data.
 We will bring up a new cache server to replace the failed one.